Adnan-Hanif/ManualTesting/README.md

  in my case i want to clone project on desktop. write the following command for the exact Desktop cd Desktop/
+ ### steop 4
+ for intilization of git in the desired folder open the location of that folder in git bash then write  git init